Error opening sound device

 - Open the system Sound Preferences and check that a recording device is available.
 Sound Preferences is often available through a loudspeaker icon on the Desktop, Desktop panel, or in the system Preferences menu.

-- Open AlsaMixer (type alsamixer in a terminal window) and check the soundcard and recording device settings.
+- Open AlsaMixer (type alsamixer in a terminal window) and check the audio interface and recording device settings.
 To view the AlsaMixer manual, type man alsamixer in a terminal window.

 Check sound device drivers and firmware

 The computer's built-in sound device should usually have the latest drivers for your operating system, supplied by the motherboard or computer manufacturer.
-A PCI or external soundcard should usually have the latest drivers and firmware supplied by the manufacturer of the device.
-See Updating Sound Device Drivers on the Wiki for help with correcting driver issues.
+A PCI or external sound card should usually have the latest drivers and firmware supplied by the manufacturer of the device.

 Check PCI card or external sound device settings and connections